hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 }
 ```

-Class methods should be named using lower [camelCase](https://en.wikipedia.org/wiki/Camel_case)
+Class methods should be named using lower [camelCase](https://en.wikipedia.org/wiki/Camel_case).
-and be descripted.
-They should perform an action.
+They should be named after a specific action.
+For example: `run`, `stop`, `read`, etc...

 ```cpp
 namespace bwa {